-I watched, open mouthed, while Remus went into the kitchen and took a quill and pad of parchment out of the junk drawer I had made for him and began to write.
+I watched, open-mouthed, while Remus went into the kitchen and took a quill and pad of parchment out of the junk drawer I had made for him and began to write.
 I said, "You're going to tell them where we're going, but you won't tell me?"

 Remus continued to scratch on the pad.
 "Yes, that's right."

-"I think its romantic," Julia stated firmly.
+"I think it's romantic," Julia stated firmly.

 "Romantic?"
-I said questioningly, gazing at Remus.
+I asked, gazing at Remus.

 He glanced up with a wolfish smile.
 "Very romantic."

 I snagged another piece of his pastry.
 "That's all right, then."